Scripture tells us that those who hear, and keep, the Word of God are wise, and they will bring forth fruit with

 Patience is essential if we desire to mature and grow in our faith!
-But is it possible to learn patience in this age of technology, with instant access to nearly anything?
+But is it possible to learn patience in this age of technology, with instant gratification and access to nearly anything?

-First of all, if we are Born-Again, united to Father God through His Son, Yahushua Messiah [the Hebrew name for Jesus Christ], and second 2) if we have also received the Baptism in the Holy Spirit, then the Fruits of the Spirit will begin to be very evident in our lives.
-Our relationship with Yahushua Messiah is greatly enriched through the Holy Spirit Baptism.
-And, we also gain a greater ability to exhibit the Fruits of the Spirit.
+First 1), if we are Born-Again, united to Father God through His Son, Yahushua Messiah [the Hebrew name for Jesus Christ], and second 2) if we have received the Baptism in the Holy Spirit, then the Fruits of the Spirit will begin to be very evident in our lives.
+Our relationship with Yahushua Messiah is greatly enriched through the Holy Spirit Baptism, thereby we gain a greater ability to exhibit the Fruits of the Spirit.

 - [If you are not sure if you have received the Holy Spirit Baptism, see: Have You Received the Holy Spirit Since You Believed?]

 Exhibiting the Fruits of the Spirit can be a battle between our heart’s desire to ‘walk in the Spirit,’ and the fleshly desires and affections of our selfish, carnal nature.
 Our carnal ‘old man,’ many times, wants to rise up and claim its ‘rights.’

 However, by the enabling grace and mercy of our Heavenly Father, the Holy Spirit can indwell us, through the Holy Spirit Baptism.
 The power we receive through the baptism in the Holy Spirit is His enabling grace upon us to help us in possessing His Fruit of the Spirit.
+(Acts 1:8a)

 There are a few clues that I have discovered [with the Holy Spirit’s help!], that can be helpful in cultivating this wonderful Fruit of the Spirit called patience.
-Here are a four clues that I’ve discovered:
+Here are four clues: